 St. Patrick’s Day Freebies!

 There are 3 different roll and color games.
 One is for addition with two dice and coloring the numbers.
-One is rolling two dice and finding the dominos that add up to the same number as the dice and the last one is a picture roll and color!
+One is rolling two dice and finding the dominos that add up to the same number as the dice; the last is a picture roll and color!

 Just click on the picture above to get your freebies!